 The story pours out on their listening ears.
 I stop reading and we talk about what just happened.
-We all learned new vocabulary, sentence structures and even grammar without a lesson.
+We all learned new vocabulary, sentence structures and even grammar without a formal lesson.

 The Havana family reads aloud in Spanish.
 Do you?